Interstate 94 in Indiana

 Interstate 94 (I-94) is a part of the Interstate Highway System that runs from Billings, Montana, to Port Huron, Michigan.
 I-94 enters Indiana from Illinois in the west, in Munster, and runs generally eastward through Hammond, Gary, and Portage, before entering Michigan northeast of Michigan City.
 The Interstate runs for approximately 45.8 mi through the state.
 The landscape traversed by I-94 includes urban areas of Northwest Indiana, wooded areas, and farmland.
-The section of I-94 between the Illinois state line and Lake Station is named the Borman Expressway.
+The section of I-94 between the Illinois state line and Lake Station is named the Frank Borman Expressway.

 Route description

 I-94 enters Indiana from Illinois running concurrently with I-80 and US Highway 6 (US 6) on the Borman Expressway, in Munster.
 The freeway heads toward the east as a 10-lane Interstate, quickly entering the city of Hammond.
 The road has an interchange with Calumet Avenue, which US 41 is concurrent with toward the north of the interchange.
 East of the Calumet interchange is an interchange with Indianapolis Boulevard, which carries US 41 south of this interchange and State Road 152 (SR 152) to the north.
 East of Indianapolis Boulevard, the Interstate passes over the Norfolk Southern Railway Kanakee belt, before having an interchange with Kennedy Avenue.
 After Kennedy Avenue, the freeway passes to the north of industrial properties, before having an interchange at SR 912, also known as Cline Avenue.
 The stretch of the highway between Kennedy Avenue and SR 912 is one of the most heavily traveled in the state, with annual average daily traffic (AADT) of 163,912 vehicles according to a 2010 study.
 At the interchange with Cline Avenue, the Borman Expressway becomes an eight-lane Interstate; it also leaves Hammond and enters the city of Gary.